-Rosenzweig went further than Maimonides, in that he held that the church and Christianity possess the truth for non-Jews and that these can only reach the Father through Jesus Christ.
-Rosenzweig speaks differently than Maimonides about the role of the church, but it is more difficult to get a grasp of Rosenzweig than of Maimonides simply because - to put it bluntly - Rosenzweig says so many things.
-In a theological and historical perspective Maimonides seems to be a lot more consistent than Rosenzweig.
-In any circumstances it makes a great difference whether Christianity is regarded as a preparatio messianica where Jesus, it is true, is seen as a false prophet for both Jews and non-Jews but whose message has nevertheless had positive consequences, and then on the other side, as Rosenzweig does, to regard Jesus as a totally unnecessary person for Jews but as an absolutely necessary person for non-Jews for them to reach the Father.
-But if, instead, one chooses to emphasize that Rosenzweig, with a reference to Jehuda Halevi, also says that "Christianity as a universal power is Jewish dogma", or then it is possible in this to see am approximation to Maimonides' main view.
+Rosenzweig went further than Maimonides, holding that the Church and Christianity possess the truth for non-Jews and that these can only reach the Father through Jesus Christ.
+Rosenzweig speaks differently than Maimonides about the Church, but it is more difficult to get a grasp of Rosenzweig than of Maimonides simply because - to put it bluntly - Rosenzweig says so many things.
+In a theological and historical perspective, Maimonides seems to be a lot more consistent than Rosenzweig.
+In any circumstances it makes a great difference whether Christianity is regarded as a preparatio messianica where Jesus, it is true, is seen as a false prophet for both Jews and non-Jews but whose message has nevertheless had positive consequences, and then on the other side, as Rosenzweig does, to regard Jesus as a totally unnecessary person for Jews but as absolutely necessary for non-Jews to reach the Father.
+But if, instead, one chooses to emphasize that Rosenzweig, with a reference to Yehuda Halevi, also says that "Christianity as a universal power is Jewish dogma," 131 then it is possible in this to see an approximation to Maimonides' main view.

-A clear answer to the question of whether the Christian church's message of Jesus is to be regarded as a preparatio messianica is essential in order to understand what Jews think of Christianity.
-Two examples will be adduced in an attempt to demonstrate that.
+A clear answer to the question of whether the Christian Church's message of Jesus is to be regarded as a preparatio messianica is essential in order to understand what Jews think of Christianity.
+Two examples will be offered in an attempt to demonstrate that, namely Pinchas Lapide and Samuel Levine.